Meet some of my current ‘inner team’

 The group was very quiet as they cut, pasted or drew their representations.
 It was a quick representation to create as the small size of the card held only one or two images.
 Some people made only one card, and others created 5 or 6 ‘parts’ that help and don’t help.
 We finished in time to describe our experience, and name our ‘parts’, in our own words and in our own way.
 Everyone was different.
 Everyone said they found the process interesting and helpful.

-I ended up with the following, although I didn’t have time to share mine with the group.
-I am very pleased with the outcome of this session.
-Working with our ‘inner team’ can be very revealing and helpful in freeing our stuck energy.
-It doesn’t have to be an arduous and distressing process.
+Working with our ‘inner team’ can be very revealing and helpful in freeing stuck energies.
+Looking at the hard stuff doesn’t have to be an arduous and distressing process.

 A couple of group members gave me permission to share their cards, and I’ll do so in the next couple of posts.